 Scheduling social media posts in advance will save you a lot of stress on Giving Tuesday and ensure your posts go out at the opportune time.

 Study up on your social media analytics and determine at what parts of the day you see the most engagement with your posts and social media accounts.
 This can guide you in creating great posts your supporters want to interact with and share.

-Once you’ve drafted the posts, create a timeline or content calendar and schedule them so that they will go out when they’re intended to, regardless of your team’s busy schedules.
+Once you’ve drafted your posts, create a timeline or content calendar and schedule them.
+That will ensure they go out on your social media channels when they’re intended to, regardless of your team’s busy schedules.

 2. Create an event on social media.

-By creating an event page on social media, like Facebook, you’re setting up a dedicated space where you can post updates to ensure your supporters will be anticipating the big day leading up to Giving Tuesday.
+By creating an event page on a social media channel like Facebook, you’re setting up a dedicated space where you can post updates leading up to Giving Tuesday to ensure your supporters will be anticipating the big day.

 You can also post reminders about event registration, share your donation page, livestream from the frontlines of your event, and share fundraising goal updates as they happen.